What Can an Academy Admissions Coach Do for You?

 So, what will an Academy Admission Coach, like me, do for you?
 Here is a quick list of the services a coach will offer:

-Creating your tailored admissions plan for both academy and ROTC applications
+Creating a tailored admissions plan for you for both academy and ROTC applications

 Providing military career counseling and advisory